-Almost half of UK firms have been hit by cyber-attacks in 2017 and this is set to rise.
+Almost half of UK firms have been hit by cyber-attacks in 2017, and its set to rise.
 Follow our tips on how you can prevent a breach on your business.

 Due to the increase in mobile working, BYOD policies and lack of internal security; cyber-attacks are on the rise.